zhangrengang/SOI/README.md

 # exclude outgroup species that do not share the INGROUP-specific WGD event
 soi cluster -s collinearity.ortho -outgroup XXX YYY
 ```
-The defualt output file is `cluster.mcl`.
+The defualt output file is `cluster.mcl`, with the orthogroup format of legacy OrthoMCL.

 #### `outgroup` ####
 The subcommand ‘outgroup’ retrieves syntenic orthologs from outgroups that lack WGDs shared with ingroups.